 - A registered agent service

-To become a registered agent in Wyoming, which are similar to other states, you must meet the following requirements:
+For example, to become a registered agent in Texas, which are similar to other states, you must meet the following requirements:

 - Be at least 18 years old